What Is Affirm? Is Affirm Safe to Use?

-For some people, the idea of having a card number on their phone makes them ask, “Is Affirm safe to use?
+For some people, the idea of having an Affirm MasterCard number on their phone makes them ask, “Is Affirm safe to use?
 What if my phone gets stolen?”

 Where Is Affirm Available?

-Affirm is available at checkout at a large and growing list of 700+ online merchants, and Affirm is adding more merchants all the time.
+Affirm is available at checkout at a large and growing list of 2,000+ online merchants and Affirm is adding more merchants all the time.
 Some of their featured merchants include:

 You can also use an Affirm virtual card almost anywhere online and at many brick-and-mortar retail stores.